-Trolls Tricked Hundreds Of Conservatives To Hold A Rally To Protect A Texas Monument
+Trolls Tricked Conservatives Into Holding A Rally To Protect A Texas Monument

 Several attendees reported seeing "Antifa" members in the bathroom, "but they must have run off because they saw our crowd size," Alcede chuckled to BuzzFeed News.
 "I still believe the threat was credible and we deterred them."

-Houston Antifa emphasized that their members knew the rally was a hoax and did not attend, though it was possible some of the statue-defenders saw some demonstrators on their way to protest a nearby anti-Sharia law event.
+Houston Antifa emphasized that their members knew the rally was a hoax and did not attend, though it was possible some of the statue defenders had seen some demonstrators on their way to protest a nearby anti-Sharia event.

-In another twist, a group claiming to be part of the hacking organization, Anonymous, claimed responsibility for the fake Antifa site as a way to rile up Texan conservatives to form a resistance and defend Sam Houston.
+In another twist, a group claiming to be part of the hacking organization Anonymous claimed responsibility for the fake Antifa site as a way to rile up Texan conservatives to form a resistance and defend Sam Houston.

 “It was always an Anonymous event to drive support and attention to an expired Texas law that protected its historical monuments,” the group said in a video posted to the Texas Antifa YouTube channel on June 7.

-Regardless, Alcede said spirits are still high and that his band of patriots "accomplished their mission," despite them being tricked.
+Regardless, Alcede said that spirits are still high and his band of patriots "accomplished their mission," despite them being tricked.

 "We were there to let people know that this is our history and we're now going to make this group official.
 We're trademarking the logo and going to continue fighting," Alcede said on Monday.